-A lot of Londoners have probably had a confused relationship with pasta.
-Thanks to university troughs of spag bol, and the pre-payday pasta pesto ritual, it’s always been our go-to for an easy, tasty, saucy, or cheesy meal.
-More recently though, words like ‘fresh’ and ‘handmade’ and ‘pasta’ have started appearing in the descriptions of new speciality fresh handmade pasta restaurants.
-It’s meant that lots of Londoners are eating more pasta - from restaurants new and old - and that’s definitely a good thing.
-You just need to make sure you’re eating the right pasta at the right places now.
+From university troughs of spag bol, to the pre-payday pasta pesto ritual, pasta has always been our go-to for an easy, tasty, saucy, or cheesy meal.
+But recently, words like ‘fresh’ and ‘handmade’ and ‘pasta’ have started appearing in the descriptions of new speciality fresh handmade pasta restaurants.
+And that means Londoners are eating more pasta.
+Which is definitely a good thing. you just need to make sure you’re eating the right pasta at the right places.
+Specifically, these places.

 Inadvertently gaining ownership of a 700 year old foodstuff is no easy feat in a city like London, but somehow Padella has done this.
 In all honesty, we do know how though: their pasta is seriously good and seriously good value.
 So good that in the early days you probably wouldn’t have been surprised to see people go all iPhone on it and get the tent involved for the queue.
 Thankfully this has calmed down a bit now.
 But just a bit.
 The cacio e pepe and the beef shin ragu are classics that you won’t want to share, and at around a tenner for each, there’s no need to.

 Sfoglina may sound a bit like the noise we make when we blow our nose, but in Italy it’s something much better.
 It’s the term used for the woman who runs the show, the lady everyone wants to be friends with: the female pasta maker.
 Burro’s sfoglina is up front as soon as you walk into their Shoreditch restaurant and shop, and, basically, you want to be eating everything she’s making.
 Their signature beef, pork and spinach stuffed agnolotti is excellent, while the rest of the menu changes depending on the month.
 It’s a little pricier than other places, but the pasta is seriously high quality.